 Teaching is a non-standardised, person-related activity.
 It requires cooperation from two sides – the teacher and the students.
 The teacher – as the specialist for transmitting content to a defined group of students – is the one who makes the difference.
 With its resources and programmes, iconomix can simply provide that extra bit of support.

 The name iconomix was chosen intentionally as a phonetic derivation from ‘economics’.
 The thematic scope was defined on the launch of the educational programme in 2007, when it was aligned to 17 basic economic principles.The list is based on a contemporary and international selection of introductory economics textbooks.

 The 17 principles are to be understood as guidelines.
 Not all principles are covered in equal depth by the iconomix teaching units, but, as a rule, the content taught never goes beyond the defined scope.
-There are also interdisciplinary subjects, such as practical financial skills and digital financial skills, which involve more than one of these principles.
+There are also interdisciplinary subjects, such as practical financial skills, which involve more than one of these principles.

 Productive resources are limited.
 In particular, the available resources are not sufficient to meet people’s – essentially unlimited – wants.
 This forces people to make choices.
 People are faced with trade-offs every day of their lives; choices made in favour of one thing, means giving something else up.
 Opportunity cost is the economic term used to describe what has been given up.

 People respond to positive and negative incentives.
 How they will respond is generally predictable.
 Before making a decision, people first compare the (marginal) cost and (marginal) benefit of an action, so as to derive the greatest possible benefit for themselves.
 Their behaviour changes if the cost or benefit changes.
 Incentives can be either material or immaterial in nature.
 Understanding effective incentives helps explain and gauge people’s behaviour.